kennethleungty/StatsAssume/README.md

 ## Features
 StatsAssume automates the assumption checks of regression models (e.g., linear and logistic regression) on your data and displays the results in an elegant dashboard.

-This lets you easily verify whether regression modeling is justified and if the model output can be interpreted correctly.

 <img src="https://raw.githubusercontent.com/kennethleungty/statsassume/main/media/demo.gif"/>

 - Automatically detects regression task (and relevant assumption checks) based on `target` variable.